 We have focused on the model involving direct selection on the recombination pathway, which has an impact on the fitness of an individual, but we acknowledge connections to other models involving indirect selection on recombination rates which involve the fitness outcomes of offspring.
 A model from Goldstein et al, reviewed in (Otto and Payseur 2019) and Veller, Kleckner, and Nowak (2019), predict that interference strength evolves whenever increased recombination rates evolve.
 The simulations under this model indicate that the space across multiple loci or between multiple crossovers increases in a positive manner with the genome wide recombination rate.
 A distinguishing feature of this model from other modifer models is that the number of crossovers per chromosome is kept constant.
 Empiracally, the range of crossovers per chromosome is quite limited, 1-3, for the majority of chromosomes across most taxa (Otto and Payseur 2019, Stapley et al. (2017)).
 Constraining the number of crossovers per chromosome in models may fit empirical data better than those where recombination rate across an abstracted genetic space is unconstrained.

-An expected consequence of our observed elevated genome-wide recombination rate is lower LD, which may increase the efficiency of selection and impact the dynamics of introgression.
-Given that the higher genome-wide recombination rates are paired with stronger interference these predicted pattern may have heterogeneous signal along chromosomes.

 Future steps

 We make three suggestions for future steps in studying recombination variation.
 First consider the when comparing sex specific meiotic traits consider that evolutionary distinct trajectories due to the fundamental differences in gametogenesis.
 Second certain systems can be leveraged to overcome limitations inherent in some approached.
 For example, identifying chromosomes across cells in cytological data requires chromosome specific probes, (e.g. FISH) but chromosome specific data can be collected from organisms with diverse karyotypes (birds, peromyscus, humans) or backgrounds with Robertsonian trans-locations.